 Change the display on your iPhone 7 wholly by yourself.
 All you need is iPhone 7 Tool Kit and iPhone 7 LCD Screen Assembly.
 Follow the instructions step by step, and you will soon be able to enjoy a working display again.

 1) Switch off your device

-To get started turn off your iPhone 7 completely to avoid damaging it during the repair.
-Press the Sleep/Wake button for about three seconds until the slider labeled "power off" appears.
-Swipe it from left to right and it's turned off.
+Before even starting, turn off your iPhone 7 totally to abstain from harming it during the fix.
+Press the Sleep/Wake button for around three seconds until the slider marked "power off" shows up.
+Swipe it from left to right and it's tottaly turned off.

 2) Remove enclosure screws

 You will need a PL1 screwdriver to open iPhone 7.
 Remove the two pentalobe screws at the bottom of the enclosure.
 They are located on the left/right side of the lightning connector.